metaplex-foundation/digital-asset-validator-plugin/plerkle_snapshot/README.md

 **`solana-snapshot-etl` efficiently extracts all accounts in a snapshot** to load them into an external system.

+> [!IMPORTANT]
+> This code is a fork of the [original repository](https://github.com/riptl/solana-snapshot-etl.git) and has been modified to diverge from the behavior of the original implementation.

 ## Motivation

 Solana nodes periodically backup their account database into a `.tar.zst` "snapshot" stream.